Liquid-applied roofing coats a roof, but doesn’t rebuild it

 Instead of forming a basic liquid membrane, Liqua-Roof adds a new, high-build granule layer to restore the protective surface of asphalt shingle roofs and flat roof systems.

-What is liquid-applied roofing?
+What is liquid-applied roofing (LAR)?

 More than traditional liquid-applied roofing